orstavik/doubledots/doc/12_The dash-rules.md

 }
 ```

-## Problems

-The syntax of the element query (and the `-dash` rule) is likely to annoy you.
-We feel ya.
-The reason it is like this is that we are restricted to a minimal character set.
-This is limiting.
-Sorry.

-many roads not taken.
-1. No nesting of such queries.
-2. No dynamic queries that allow you to build and branch from the current `this`.
-3. fails silently. we could make these queries throw an Error.
-Should we?

 ## Why is the `-dash` rule **static**?

 We want the relationship between the ownerElement and the reactions to be short.
 And we want them to have strong gravity towards the nexus of the reaction, the `currentElement` and `currentAttribute`.
 The static quality of the queries work this way.
 It makes the path go out like rays of sunshine from a single location.
 This helps make the path shorter, and when the position of the reaction is in the center of a more complex setup, this makes the reaction chain look much more readable.
 It leads to code hygiene.